Python Web Crawling with Scrapy and Proxies: A Guide

 )

-Defining these rules is often the trickiest part of setting up a `CrawlSpider`.
-It takes practice, but it provides a powerful declarative way to control crawling behavior without complex manual link management.
+Writing rules is usually the fiddliest part of a CrawlSpider.
+It takes some trial and error, but it gives you a clean, declarative way to control crawling without managing links by hand.

-Finally, we limit the crawling depth.
-We only want pages within two clicks of the start page.
-We achieve this using `custom_settings`:
+We only want pages within two clicks of the start URL.
+Scrapy makes this trivial with custom_settings:

 custom_settings = {